Leaflet: A guide to Adult Social Care and Health

 Discussing your options and short-term support

-If you’re not sure what help you want or need, we can have an initial conversation with you, usually on the phone.
-We will listen to your needs, find out what you want to achieve and tell you about possible options.
-This includes ways to build on your strengths, and any support that might be available to maximise your independence.
+If you’re not sure what help you want or need, we can have a chat with you (usually on the phone).
+We will listen to you, find out what you want to achieve and talk through your options.
+This will include ways to build on your strengths to prevent, reduce and delay intervention and maximise your independence.

 For example, we can talk to you about: